michhar/michhar.github.io/docs/deploy-with-azureml-cli-boldly.md

 ## The Command Sequence

-After creating the scoring file, `score.py`, and placing all necessary package installs into a `requirements.txt` file we can begin with our deployment.
+After creating the scoring file, `score.py` here, and placing all necessary package installs into a `requirements.txt` file (for a Python package manager to use) we can begin our deployment.

 ### Deploy locally to test